ddrmv/tech-tests/bank-tech-test/README.md

   is always positive, whether it's a withdrawal or deposit is identified with markers.
 The time of the transaction is recorded as well.
 - The account needs to have a current value.
-A history that keeps track of the account balance after each transaction provides a full state of the account at each transaction.
-This provides a record of the state over time.
+A history that keeps track of the account balance after each transaction keeps track of the full state over time.
+This was a difficult design decision as it introduces some duplication of state between the current balance value and the state of the account in the latest history.
+I made the decision to include the account balance with each transaction mainly for two reasons:
-- A transaction has almost all data for an account entry but lacks a record of the current balance, so an intermediate class to hold that state is created (BankAccountEntry).
+  1. Keeping track of the actual state of the account at each transaction to avoid mismatch between transaction and balance at the time, in case a transaction before it is modified for any reason
+  2. It would provide a history of the state of the account at each transaction which can be referenced without the need for recalculating the account history
 - A formatter that creates a bank statement string works on a class to convert the entry history into a formatted text string.